Hexworks/zircon.skeleton.java/README.md

 ## Setting up

-In order to set up a local dev environment on your computer you need to follow these steps
+In order to set up a local dev environment on your computer you need to follow these steps:

 ## Check the project out. (optional)